programmer1o1/Terminal-Tetris/README.md

 # Bugs
 > [!NOTE]
-> There's probably more to it but haven't found it yet.
+> There's probably one but haven't found it yet.

-Some blocks have their rotation or points wrong (example: rotation or point not being centered) but I won't fix that if it worked, don't fix it.

 # Screenshot